-- Email
+- Campus emergency notification system

-- Notices on bulletin boards (located on floors 1 through 6 of the BYU Jerusalem Center)
+- Notices on bulletin boards

-- Cell phone call or text message
+- Cell phones

-- Public address system

 - Announcement sessions/student meetings

-The timely warning committee meets to discuss information on crimes or other events in the community that pose a continuing threat to the center and its participants.
+The timely warning committee meets to discuss information on crimes or other events in the community that pose a continuing threat to the centre and its participants.
 The committee evaluates the possible threat, and, if warranted, prepares and disseminates appropriate notifications to the campus community.
 The committee includes the following members: